 Director of Research and Knowledge Initiatives, IonE

-Principal Research Scholar in Environmental Decision Support
+Principal Research Scientist of Environmental Decision Support, IonE

 Affiliate Faculty, Hubert H. Humphrey School of Public Affairs